Setanta Sports: Australia

 As of August 2014 both Setanta Sports Australia and Setanta Sports Plus were sold to Al Jazeera Media Network with approval sought from regulators in Australia.
 The channel became BeIN Sports Australia in November 2014.

 Canada

 Setanta Sports previously operated a version of the channel in Canada as a joint venture with Canadian media company Rogers Communications (Setanta itself owned 20% of the network).
 However, its minority stake was acquired by Rogers in July 2011 and the channel was re-aligned as part of its Sportsnet networks, and become Sportsnet World on 3 October 2011.
-The re-launch would also come alongside an overall re-branding of the Sportsnet networks.
+The relaunch took place as part of an overall rebranding of the Sportsnet networks.

 United Kingdom

-Setanta previously operated services in the UK, following a period of administration its UK services ceased operating.

-Within the Great Britain, Setanta GB operated Setanta Sports 1 and 2, and Setanta Golf.
-It also operated Setanta Sports News under a joint venture with Virgin Media.
-Setanta GB also operated Arsenal TV, Celtic TV, LFC TV and Rangers TV with their respective clubs.
+History

+Setanta Sport originally launched on 5 July 2002 as a PPV service on Sky Digital.
+On 3 September, a second service – Setanta Sport 2, launched on Sky as well.

+In April 2003, Setanta won a contract to operate a Sports channel on Freeview.